If you’re interested in learning how to become a freelance writer so you can earn an amazing income from home, this post is for you.

 If you want to be successful at anything in life, being able to weather numerous storms without giving up is key.
 Building a freelance career takes time and effort.
 You’ll experience a lot of setbacks and hear a lot of “no’s” at first.
 If you want to break through to the other side, you have to focus on your “wins” and ignore your losses.

-Ben Luthi may be earning $5,000 per month (in addition to a full-time job) now, but his first writing client paid him $10 per article.
+Ben Luthi may be earning well over $5,000 per month now, but his first writing client paid him $10 per article.
 It wasn’t great, he says, but he used the opportunity to improve his writing skills and process.
 Over time, he found more clients that paid better and moved up the ranks.

 That’s exactly how I built my career, and how you’ll probably build yours, too.
 While I earned around $75 per article at first, I kept improving my skills and moving up the ranks until I was finally at the top.
 I experienced a ton of setbacks and stressful moments, but I never let the struggle stand in the way of my goals.

 If you want to be a freelance writer, you need to develop thick skin and decide you’ll never give up.